X-Ray Diffraction and Scattering Facility

 D8 ADVANCE XRD

-The Bruker D8A is a Bragg-Brentano geometry X-ray Diffractometer (XRD) with a copper X-ray source and an automated 45 position sample changer.
-It features a LynxEye position sensitive detector that is 200 times faster than a conventional scintillator detector, allowing for the collection of superior data in a short time-frame.
+The Bruker D8A is a Bragg-Brentano geometry X-ray Diffractometer (XRD) with a copper X-ray source and an automated 90 position sample changer.
+It features a LYNXEYE XE-T position sensitive detector that is 450 times faster than a conventional scintillator detector, allowing for the collection of superior data in a short timeframe.
 This instrument is used for the majority of X-ray diffraction measurements.

 D8 DISCOVER XRD